sabof/project-explorer/README.md

     "C-U TAB"  unfold descendants
     "RET"      toggle folding of visit file
     "f"        visit file or directory
-    "w"        copy to clipboard and show the path of file at point
+    "w"        show the path of file at point, and copy it to clipboard

 ##Main customizable variables:

+* pe/project-root-function

+   Function that will locate the project root from the current `default-directory`

 * pe/directory-files-function